Evans and Partners vs eOption, Who's The Best?

 The minimum deposit for eOption is $500.

-Depending on your needs, a lower minimum deposit can be beneficial.
+Depending on your current situation, a lower minimum deposit can be beneficial.
 If you are experienced with forex trading but are looking for a change then both Evans and Partners and eOption are a good choice.

 Evans and Partners vs eOption - Regulation And Licencing In More Detail